StreetSupport/gmhan/content/resources/_index.md

   heading: Resources
 uploads:
   body: >-
-    We are currently reviewing how we resource the Network to develop and sustain the activity needed to achieve the HANs long term aims.
+    ## Latest publications

+    **[Homelessness Prevention Framework](https://drive.google.com/file/d/11Sas4ovARPY9LnE_KcwN_hsfbtzEfIhA/view?usp=sharing) -** this is the approach that will inform the Homelessness Prevention framework for all of Greater Manchester.
+The HAN will be looking at further exploration of what the framework means and what should be in the strategy in upcoming months.

+    [St Martin's/HAN Partnership Proposal](https://www.gmhan.net/assets/uploads/proposal-for-partnership-between-st-martin-s-and-gmhan.pdf) - initial proposal for how the GMHAN might become part of the national St Martin's Frontline Network

-    [This document](/assets/uploads/gmhan-resourcing.pdf) outlines the areas we need input into - if you think you can help please contact [gmhan@streetsupport.net](mailto:gmhan@streetsupport.net).
+    [Resourcing the GMHAN- What part can you play?](https://www.gmhan.net/assets/uploads/gmhan-resourcing.pdf) - if you think you can help with funding or resource please contact [gmhan@streetsupport.net](mailto:gmhan@streetsupport.net).